 be pills or shots (injections).
 Eating foods high in folic acid and cutting your alcohol

 intake are also important.
-If a digestive tract problem causes your anemia, your provider
+If a digestive tract problem causes your anemia, your healthcare

-Folate-deficiency anemia during pregnancy may cause a neural tube defect.
-This is
+Folate-deficiency anemia during pregnancy may cause a neural tube defect in the baby.

-when the brain or spinal cord doesn’t develop normally.
-It can cause death before
+This is when the brain or spinal cord doesn’t develop normally.
+It can cause death

 Key points about folate-deficiency anemia

-- Folate-deficiency anemia in pregnancy may cause a neural tube defect.
-This is when
+Folate-deficiency anemia in pregnancy may cause a neural tube defect in the baby.

 medicines, and treating underlying diseases.